alexgu2008/elabftw_api_support/README.md

 ### Upload several files at once

-If you want to upload the contents of an entire folder, you can alternatively use the following functions.
+If you want to upload the content of an entire folder, you can alternatively use the following functions.
 Again, this is the case of the already existing experiment and the new one to be created.

 [existing_entry_serveral_files.py](https://github.com/alexgu2008/elabftw_api_support/blob/main/existing_entry_serveral_files.py)
 ```